tabcat/encrypted-docstore/README.md

 >determine the docstore address for the encryptedDocstore, this is adding a way to check the aesKey against the db name

 *orbitdb:* an instance of OrbitDB<br/>
-*dbConfig:* an object containing name, type and options for an orbit store settings<br/>
+*dbConfig:* an object containing name and options for an orbit store settings<br/>
 *aesKey:* instance of AesKey from generateKey, deriveKey, or importKey static methods.<br/>

 returns a promise that resolves to an instance of orbit address